 Joan has been weaving off and on since the early 70s.
 She still has her first loom, a 4H LeClerc Fanny…as well as its receipt for $270.
 She also has an 8H Schacht and a 4H direct tie-up Dix loom.
 There are also tapestry and inkle, looms, sewing machines, and all the equipment and tools to go with.
 She also quilts and gardens and shovels snow, weather permitting.

 MAFA was one of her first conferences, when it was held at Bucknell.
 She’s learned there is an excitement and an exhaustion at each one that she looks forward to.
 She’s always had great classes and fantastic instructors and has gotten to know fellow attendees over the years.

-Joan has been working with MAFA’s Social Media group this past year, managing the Pinterest account.
+Joan has been working with MAFA’s social media group this past year as manager of the Pinterest account.
 She tells us she must need more to do…secretary is one guild job she’s avoided….until now.